cotterman/Astro250_Python-for-Data-Scientists/hw04-mlearning-cotterman/README.txt

 stdB :  Standard deviation of blue channel.
 (Or of single channel if only one color value)

-#CV score using the optimal random forest classifier: 0.152686145146
+#CV score using the optimal random forest classifier:
+0.152686145146

-#In comparison, the expected score from random guessing is 1/50 = .02
+#In comparison, the expected score from random guessing is:
+1/50 = .02

-#My 3 most important features: ['meanG', 'stdR', 'stdB']
+#My 3 most important features:
+['meanG', 'stdR', 'stdB']